Best First Birthday Party on a Budget: 13 Ideas you need to know

 To store the goodies, you can use colorful paper bags.
 Just keep an eye on the size you select.
 You want to make sure all of the items fit in it.

-This day is a celebration for you, your family and friends.
-You survived your first year!
-Your family and friends supported you through it!
-This day is a gift to you and a thank you to them.
+This day is a celebration for you, your family, and your friends.
+You survived your first year, and your family and friends supported you through it!
+This day is a gift to you, and a thank you to them.

 You don’t have to get steaks and lobster.
 We just served: